nearform/initium-platform/architectural-design-records/dependency-management-automation.md

 ### Implications

-* The team of mainteiners will need to review and merge pull requests created by the bot on a regular basis.
+* The team of maintainers will need to review and merge pull requests created by the bot regularly.
 * Dependencies will be kept up to date and the team can focus on other tasks.
 * The bot can break the current build if not configured properly